ton-connect/sdk/guidelines/work-with-localhost.md

 ## ⚙️ Special Case: Using Telegram Mini App

-If you're developing for Telegram Mini App (TMA), using **`ngrok` is allowed** as a workaround to expose `localhost`.
-This is necessary because TMA must resolve the full public URL, including manifests and APIs.
+If you're developing for Telegram Mini App, using **`ngrok` is allowed** as a workaround to expose `localhost`.
+This is necessary because Telegram Mini App must resolve the full public URL, including manifests and APIs.

 **Steps:**
 1. Run `ngrok` or similar tunnel: